Oily water separator (marine)

 An oily water separator (OWS) (marine) is a piece of equipment specific to the shipping or marine industry.
 It is used to separate oil and water mixtures into their separate components.
 This page refers exclusively to oily water separators aboard marine vessels.
 They are found on board ships where they are used to separate oil from oily waste water such as bilge water before the waste water is discharged into the environment.
 These discharges of waste water must comply with the requirements laid out in Marpol 73/78.

-Bilge water is a nearly-unavoidable byproduct of shipboard operations.
+Bilge water is a byproduct of shipboard operations.
 Oil leaks from running machinery such as diesel generators, air compressors, and the main propulsion engine.
-Modern OWSs have alarms and automatic closure devices which are activated when the oil storage content of the waste water exceeds a certain limit(15 ppm: 15 cm3 of oil in 1m3 of water).
+Modern OWSs have alarms and automatic closure devices which are activated when the oil storage content of the waste water exceeds a certain limit (15 ppm: 15 cm3 of oil in 1m3 of water).